libriscv/libriscv/README.md

 }
 ```

-You can find details on the Linux system call ABI online as well as in the example program.
+You can find details on the Linux system call ABI online as well as in the `src/syscall.h`
+header in the binaries folder.
+You can use this header to implement your own syscalls.
+It is the Linux RISC-V syscall ABI.